Analysis | Trump defends himself from Barr’s criticism with a barrage of easily debunked nonsense

 The idea that Trump was just a passive participant in the day’s events is ludicrous.
 Just happened to be a rally outside the White House that day!
 He just popped out and gave a speech!
 No big deal!

 Except that he called for people to come to Washington on Jan.
 6, 2021, promising that it would “be wild.”
 He repeatedly made false claims about the election being stolen, stoking the anger of his base.
 He and his team helped orchestrate the day’s events.
-He encouraged the crowd to march to the Capitol and told them he’d go with them.
+He encouraged the crowd to march to the U.S. Capitol and told them he’d go with them.

 In defense of the idea that he was not to blame for the riot at the Capitol, he cited his tweet “asking for everyone at the U.S. Capitol to remain peaceful.
 No violence!”
 This came at 3:13 p.m., well after the Capitol had been breached.